708u/setup-mac/README.md

 # setup-mac

-For set up mac environment, maneged by ansible.
+For set up mac environment, managed by ansible.

 # Prerequisites